jschaefer-io/gulp-tasks/README.md

 - `npm run dev` Default watch task.
 Uses the assets, styles, views and scripts tasks.
 - `npm run sync` Watch task with browsersync.
 Uses assets, styles, views and scripts tasks.
 - `npm run guide` Generates a styleguide using `mdcss`.
 - `npm run abovefold` Generates abovethefold css files using `puppeteer`.
+For the time beeing, puppeteer needs to be installed manually because it gets shipped with Chromium (~150MB) everytime.
+Use `npm install --save-dev puppeteer` to use this script properly.

 ## Config
 Main configuration happens in the `config.js`-File.